Ideas Factory: How to Generate and Present New Ideas at Work?

 That's reality.
 We are brainpower for business.
 We are paid to offer whatever gray matter we have.
 There is no other way – at least as long as you want to do the jobs you do rather than switch to something more manual, physical.

 The demand to think every day brings a challenging dilemma: what to think about?
-Seriously, I’m sure this is a major challange.
+Seriously, I'm sure this is a major challenge.
 Why?
 Because there are better and worse ways of using our brains at work.

 In the training, I have tried to show you that thinking about optimization, improvement, innovation, and change can be productive and rewarding at the same time because it connects your own understanding of what could and should be done with the most basic needs of the company you work for – that is, the need for a better bottom line.
-For more money, that is.
-Improving your workplace is always a good way to use your brainpower.

 1. What is an idea?